microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ({a, b} = {a: "baz", b: 101});
 ```

-However, because object destructuring syntax is ambiguous with the start of a block, you have to surround the whole statement with parentheses.
+Notice that we had to surround this statement with parentheses.
+JavaScript normally parses a `{` as the start of block.

 ### Property renaming